djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 created: 2018-04-05
 ---

+## Simple Summary

+There is a general consensus to transition Ethereum from Proof of Work (PoW) to Proof of Stake (PoS).
+This EIP provides a specification of the first step in this process -- a hybrid model that uses both PoW and PoS to build and secure the network.

 ## Abstract

-This EIP describes the specification for implementing and hard-forking the Ethereum network to support hybrid Proof of Work (PoW)/Proof of Stake (PoS) via Casper the Friendly Finality Gadget (FFG).
-In this hybrid model, existing PoW mechanics are used as the block proposal mechanism while PoS is layered on top providing economic finality through a modified fork choice rule.
+This EIP describes the specification for implementing and hard-forking the Ethereum network to support hybrid PoW/PoS via Casper the Friendly Finality Gadget (FFG).
+In this hybrid model, existing PoW mechanics are used as the block proposal mechanism while PoS is layered on top via an EVM contract, providing economic finality through a modified fork choice rule.
 Because network security is partially shifted from PoW to PoS, PoW block reward is reduced.

 This EIP does not provide safety or liveness proofs.
 See the [Casper FFG](https://arxiv.org/abs/1710.09437) paper for a more detailed formal discussion.